kotharishruti/MCI-Prediction-in-Alzheimer-s-Patients/README.md

-# MCI-Prediction-in-Alzheimers-Patients
+# Predicting Mild Cognitive Impairment from NACC Data
-Data cleaning of Alzheimer's patient data and prediction of mild cognitive impairment using SVM
+Data cleaning of NACC data and prediction of mild cognitive impairment using several machine learning classifiers.

-Python notebook that does data cleaning and preprocessing before feature selection and classification as MCI or no MCI.